Transformers \`a Grande Vitesse: Delay propagation

 The parameters \( \alpha, \beta, \gamma \) are fit for each train trajectory.
 Experiments at the scale of single train lines failed to surpass translation's general performance, but yielded very positive results for data filtering and smoothing by using an orthogonal projection and low-pass filtering technique.
-This model, which doesn't account for propagation between trains, was compared to an approach using adjacency graphs and small fully connected and convolutional neural networks~\cite{rousseau2019graphes}.
+This model, which doesn't account for propagation between trains, was compared to an approach using adjacency graphs and small fully connected and convolutional neural networks~\citep{rousseau2019graphes}.
 An ascendancy graph is built for each train and RP pair \( (t, r) \); and nodes are created for the \( n \) previous trains going through \( r \).
 Edges are weighted according to the time difference between the trains at \( r \), and the Laplacian matrix for the graph is interpreted as an image by the network.
-Once more, these experiments failed to outperform translation on the chosen datasets, but demonstrated the networks' capabilities at partially modeling interactions between trains.
+These experiments failed once more to outperform translation but demonstrated capability to model interactions between trains.

-\paragraph{Bayesian networks} Another approach previously explored at \textit{SNCF} are Bayesian networks~\cite{chaker2020modeliser}, which model each pair of train number and RP \( (t, r) \) as a node in a directed graph weighted according to the historical correlation between delay at the target node and at the source node.
+\paragraph{Bayesian networks} Another approach previously explored at \textit{SNCF} are Bayesian networks~\citep{chaker2020modeliser}, which model each pair of train number and RP \( (t, r) \) as a node in a directed acyclic graph weighted according to the historical correlation between delay at the target node and at the source node.
 The resulting graph, containing over 300,000 nodes, is thinned to only contain physically meaningful edges: an edge is kept if the target node chronologically occurs after the source node; and both nodes relate either to the same train, same RP, or both occur within a given window of time.
+The weights of edges designate how the delay from the source train at the source RP affects the target train at the target RP, and are learned through historical correlation of these delays.
 If we denote \( L(x) \) the delay stored at node \( x \), either the actual measured delay if it has already occurred, or the prediction if it has not, then predictions for a given node \( x \) are recursively defined as,